 Fast Fourier transforms (0-20 kHz) of an analog record (top) and CD reproduction (bottom).
 The green trace is the FFT; the red trace is the peak FFT value over the past 10 seconds.
 The record exhibits a range that extends well beyond 20 kHz; the CD has a sharp cutoff at 20 kHz.
-(The traces are not from the same sound, but the lower figure shows that the frequency components are sharply cut at 20 kHz, in contrast to the analog source above.)
+(The traces are not from the same sound.)